ShanClayton/Covid/README.md

 # Covid-19 Prevention Tips, Tracker & Resources
 Information site that tracks current Covid-19 cases in the United States.
 Prevention tips and resources are also provided.
+# Future Optimizations
+- Search by city and state
 # Credit
 Images from Vexels<br>